stfc/PSyclone/doc/developer_guide/psy_data.rst

 an index used by the profiling tool in ``profile_PSyDataType``, or by storing pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.
+Some of the wrapper libraries use the PSyData base class (e.g. dl_timer, simple_timing, template), others do not (e.g. NVIDIA profiling, DrHook wrapper).

 Kernel Extraction (PSyKE)